AFTER THE MEMORIAL SERVICE

 Please note the purchasing of a star is symbolic and not scientific.
 A great gift and memory, but Sir Patrick Moore will not mention the star by name on any TV programme!

 Tattoos are becoming mainstream and popular with young and old alike.
-Creating a symbol, a design or something that memorializes the person passed away is or can be a lasting and meaningful memory.
+Creating a symbol, a design or something that Memorializes the person passed away, is or can be a lasting and meaningful memory.
+This is not for everyone.

 A date, time and tattoo artist can be agreed at the party.
 With a bulk discount negotiated, the design or designs can be achieved relatively cheaply.
 All visiting the tattoo parlour on the same day will boost the confidence and morale of those wishing to have it done.
 For some it may be their very first tattoo and can be a daunting event.
-It is not everyone’s cup-of-tea!
+This After The Memorial Service is not everyone’s cup-of-tea!

 Collate and create items such as photographs, letters, books, notes, cards.
 Place them in a waterproof, safe and secure air-tight container.